The best FiiO of 2023:

 - The FiiO M7 is a more affordable alternative to the M1, but maintains its quality in terms of sound and other features.

-- FiiO M6 is your choice if you're still aiming high but have a little less budget.
+- FiiO M6 is your choice if you're still aiming high but have a smaller budget.
 You'll get solid sound, strong rhythms and great value for money.

 - Your choice may be the FiiO M5 if you are on a tight budget.
 The M5 has great features not found in its competition for the same price,

-- For those who are just getting familiar with this kind of devices, but at the same time want to notice why it is worth to have a special equipment to play audio, your option is the FiiO M3K.
-FiiO M3K .
-Handsome, rich sounding and the cheapest of the family.
+- For those who are just getting familiar with this kind of devices, but at the same time want to understand the hype, your option is the FiiO M3K .
+Handsome, rich sounding and the most affordable of the family.

 Fiio MP3 players and DAPs Technical Features